 Interesting side fact: many gun control measures were racially motivated.
 Neat, huh?
 Some claim they still are.
 You should read the article in that link.
 It’s from Salon; not your typical Right Wing rag.

 So, registration, but, you know, not punitive registration.
 A few buck, something you can easily do without losing a half day of work.
 Along with registration, perhaps some training.
 Local police could hold weekly classes.
-The NRA (that evil entity) has long pushed and does offer training and safety classes.
+The NRA (that evil entity) has long pushed and offers training and safety classes.

 What’s that?
 Conservatives don’t like gun registration?